-More powerful data centers, more efficient algorithms and higher data flows in the increasingly digitalized industry open new possibilities for the use of artificial intelligence.
-Industrial energy management is complex and tends to be more difficult with the growing energy efficiency requirements.
-Our vision is that smart software systems assist people with the optimal dimensioning, monitoring, operation and maintenance of (energy) systems in production.
-Therefore we research on the following topics:
+More powerful data centers, more efficient algorithms and greater data amounts in the increasingly digitalized industry open new possibilities for the use of artificial intelligence.
+Industrial energy management is complex and tends to become more difficult with increasing energy efficiency requirements.
+Our vision is that smart software systems assist people with the optimal design, monitoring, operation and maintenance of (energy) systems in production.
+Therefore, we conduct research in the following areas:

 2 | Forecasts for Energy Demand and Production